linq2db/linq2db/CONTRIBUTING.md

 * `.\Build.cmd` - builds all the projects in the solution for Debug, Release and Azure configurations
 * `.\Compile.cmd` - builds LinqToDB project for Debug and Release configurations
 * `.\Clean.cmd` - cleanups solution projects for Debug, Release and Azure configurations
-* `.\Test.cmd` - build `Debug` configuration and run tests for `net46` and `netcoreapp2.0` targets.
-You can set other configuration by passing it as first paramenter and disable test targets by passing 0 to second(for `net46`) or third (for `netcoreapp2.0`) parameter
+* `.\Test.cmd` - build `Debug` configuration and run tests for `net46` and `netcoreapp2.1` targets.
+You can set other configuration by passing it as first paramenter, disable test targets by passing 0 to second(for `net46`) or third (for `netcoreapp2.1`) parameter and format (default:html) as 4th parameter.

-Example of running Release build tests for `netcoreapp2.0` only:
+Example of running Release build tests for `netcoreapp2.1` only with trx as output:
 ```
-test.cmd Release 0 1
+test.cmd Release 0 1 trx
 ```

 ### Different platforms support